ITAX PhD Student Award

 The award comes with a $1,000 prize and an opportunity to publish in the journal.
 This publication can either be a full-paper submission (where the editors will work towards an expedited but otherwise normal referee process) or a short 5 page summary of the paper and its main findings (comparable to the American Economic Review Papers & Proceedings).
 Please note that if the winner chooses the latter, this does not preclude the author from a full paper submission at a later date.

-The award decision will be based on the paper and the candidate's presentation; and only submissions presented at the IIPF will be considered as a result.
+The award decision is based on the paper and the candidate's presentation; and only submissions presented at the IIPF are considered as a result.
 There is no restriction on co-authorship and submissions may be co-authored with senior colleagues, but the PhD student must present it at the congress.

 The 2018 ITAX PhD Student Award has been awarded to Juliana Londono-Velez (University of California, Berkeley) for the paper "Can Wealth Taxation Work in Developing Countries?
 Quasi-Experimental Evidence from Columbia", co-authored with Javier Avila, Dirección de Impuestos y Aduanas Nacionales – DIAN (Colombian tax authority).